muarshad01/Quran_Topics/Quran_Topics/zikr_benefits.md

 * Ahl-e-Zikr is also Ahl-e-Ilm and not vice versa
 * __Surah Al-Araaf 7/180 (Most Beautiful Names)__: [Allah has the Most Beautiful Names.
 So call upon Him by them, and keep away from those who abuse His Names.
 They will be punished for what they used to do.](https://quranwbw.com/7/180)

+* __Surah An-Nisa Ayat 4/103 (${Standing, ~sitting ~or ~laying}$)__: [When the prayers are over, remember Allah—whether you are standing, sitting, or lying down.
+But when you are secure, establish regular prayers.
+Indeed, performing prayers is a duty on the believers at the appointed times.](https://quranwbw.com/4/103)

 ***

 #### [Importance of Zikr | Baba Irfan-ul-Haq](https://www.youtube.com/shorts/aPIk1CYyZ9o)